 The computational time required by KDPS exhibits a logarithmic dependency on the aggregate level of relatedness among subjects, as demonstrated in simulations with increasing number of relatedness, where fuzziness score was set at zero (Figure 1B).
 Similarly, the computational time increases logarithmically in relation to increasing fuzziness score, adhering to an approximate O(log(n)) complexity.
 Specifically, with a dataset comprising 50 000 subjects with over 10 000 relationship pairs the execution time of KDPS spans approximately 1.5 minutes at a fuzziness score of zero, increasing to over 10 minutes when the fuzziness score is set to 10 (Figure 1C).
 Notably, in simulations with ‘UK Biobank’ scale complex related network (~100 000 related pairs) KDPS computational time was under 15 minutes.
 Real world computation times may diverge, influenced by the intricacy of the relatedness network and additional factors such as the relatedness cutoff and fuzziness score.

 In addition to increased computational demand, the choice of fuzziness score also subtly influences the retention ratio, defined as the percentage of subjects remaining after kinship decoupling compared to the original total.
 For instance, in a simulation involving 50 000 subjects, fuzziness scores range from zero to ten marginally reduces the retention ratio from 0.51 to 0.49 (Figure 1D).
+In biobank scale cohorts such as the UK Biobank, most relatedness is expected to be pair-wise relationships instead of complex relatedness networks (Supplementary Figure S2).
+Accordingly, KDPS can resolve most relatedness scenarios with a fuzziness score of 0, which offers a practical default for balancing decoupling and phenotype retention.
+In cases involving complex relatedness networks or ultra-rare phenotypes, a higher fuzziness score (e.g., 3 - 5) may be warranted to prioritize phenotype over topology.
 Moreover, we compared performance of phenotype selection and retention rates using KDPS and standard phenotype-agnostic approaches (e.g., PLINK2).
 Using the simulated datasets, KDPS demonstrated an advantage in increasing the prevalence of subjects possessing the phenotype of interest after kinship decoupling (Figure 1E).
-In simulations where the baseline prevalence of the phenotype of interest was set at 20%, KDPS significantly enhances this retention of subjects with phenotype of interest to approximately 30%, while the phenotype-naïve approach 20%.
+In simulations where the baseline prevalence of the binary phenotype of interest was set at 20%, KDPS significantly enhances this retention of subjects with phenotype of interest to approximately 30%, while the phenotype-naïve approach 20%.
+In the evaluation of the performance of KDPS on multi-class categorical phenotypes, compared to phenotype-naïve pruning, phenotype-aware KDPS increased the retention of disease-relevant individuals by ~79% for disease 1 and ~56% for disease 2, demonstrating substantial gains in preserving prioritized classes (Supplementary Table s1).
+When KDPS was applied on a continuous phenotype using a simulated normally distributed quantitative trait, compared to phenotype-naïve pruning, phenotype-aware KDPS resulted in modest upward shifts across the distribution of retained subjects.
+The minimum phenotype value increased by 2%, and the mean by 0.09% (Supplementary Table s1).
+In more complex scenarios where multiple phenotypes of interest are involved, KDPS also demonstrated the capability to maximize targeted subject retainment based on a composite weight.
+A simulation involving two independent binary phenotypes (~20% prevalence each) showed that applying composite weights, prioritizing subjects with both traits, resulted in a 42% (19 to 27) increase in the number of retained individuals with both conditions compared to equal-weight pruning (Supplementary Table S2).

 Results for the real-world datasets